 CIBC offered the following tips for Atlantic Canadians looking to make further progress towards their retirement goals:

 Meet with an Advisor and Build or Review your Retirement Strategy: An advisor can help you determine the income you need in retirement.
 An advisor can also help to identify opportunities to build savings and structure a repayment plan that allows for debt reduction, both key elements of a long term retirement strategy.

 Contribute regularly: Making regular contributions to your retirement plan is often easier than coming up with on lump sum before the RRSP contribution deadline.
 Start making regular contributions now so that next year, you won't need to come up with a lump sum contribution.

 Manage and Track Day to Day Spending: Managing cash flow effectively is a key element in both retirement savings and in making the most of your retirement income.
 Keeping track of spending can be accomplished through simple pen and paper budgeting, or using new tools such as CIBC Mobile Banking to keep on top your account, or CIBC CreditSmart to stay on budget with your credit card spending.

-Prepare for the Unexpected: Whether you plan to continue working in retirement or dream of spending time in a tropical climate, Manitoba and Saskatchewan residents should be prepared for unexpected life events when building their plan.
+Prepare for the Unexpected: Whether you plan to continue working in retirement or dream of spending time in a tropical climate, Atlantic Canadians should be prepared for unexpected life events when building their plan.
 Meeting with an advisor on an annual basis will ensure you are on track to meet your particular goals, and can help you plan for potential obstacles.